palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Completed 8 Channel Mark IV Setup

-Your finished, 8 channel headset should look like this.
+Your 8 channel headset is finished!
 To expand to a 16 channel headset (for use with Cyton Daisy), see the next section.

 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Finished.JPG)
 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Finished2.JPG)